 and I then added 'Of competencies and-- Carbohydrates--' as the next line.

-On hindsight I realized that while this mail was logically sound, it was a quite tactless.
+On hindsight, I realized that while this mail was logically sound, it was a quite tactless.
 The boss could have reprimanded me for sending such an e-mail.
-However he did not do that.
-He actually wrote a mail back with the subject 'Why pigs have wings' (quoting from the same source , this particular line appears one line after 'Of cabbages-- and kings--' in the original text) providing another perspective on this issue.
+However, he did not do that.
+He actually wrote a mail back with the subject 'Why pigs have wings' (adapted from the same source , this particular line appears one line after 'Of cabbages-- and kings--' in the original text) providing another perspective on this issue.
 This lead to a good discussion and the issue was settled to the satisfaction of all the parties involved(For the curious - the solution was to assess only the behavior in the Assessment Centre and to but leverage the Knowledge-Skill-Attitude matrix as an input while facilitating the creation of Individual Development Plans to develop the competencies).

 At that time, I did not fully understand the quality of his response (beyond the technical/ rhetorical merit of the argument, which I understood immediately).
 I came to appreciate the real quality of the response (in the overall context of the situation) only much later - when I was more experienced and I had started managing people (especially people similar to 'Prasad at the beginning of his career' ).